palakondashivaprasad/OCR-With-MachineLearning/README.md

 ### *Introduction*:

 -------------
-Optical Character Recognition(OCR) is the mechanical  or electrical conversion of images of typewritten or printed text into machine-encoded text.
+Optical Character Recognition(OCR) is the mechanical  or electrical conversion of images of handwritten or printed text into machine-encoded text.
 It is widely used as a form of data entry from printed paper data records, whether passport documents, invoices, bank statements, computerized receipts, business cards, mail, printouts of static-data, or any suitable documentation.
 It is a common method of digitizing printed texts so that it can be electronically edited, searched, stored more compactly, displayed on-line, and used in machine processes such as machine translation, text-to-speech, key data and text mining.
 OCR is a field of research in pattern recognition, artificial intelligence and computer vision.